-49.58 Requests for variances to clinical requirements or procedural requirements as described herein may be made by the DDO in accordance with the process and procedure described in the Rules and Regulations: Licensing Procedure and Process for Facilities and Programs Licensed by the to the Department.
+49.58 Requests for variances to clinical requirements or procedural requirements as described herein may be made by the DDO in accordance with the process and procedure described in the Rules and Regulations: Licensing Procedure and Process for Facilities and Programs Licensed by the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals.
+Requests for variances and the relevant documentation shall be submitted in writing to the Department.
 Such requests and documentation shall also be maintained in the Participant's central record.